Tonx-Cloud/My-WA-API/apps/api/TESTING-COMPLETE.md

 - Force exit handling
 - Timeout management

-## Integration with Health Services ✅
+## Integration with Health Services âœ…

 All health endpoints are fully tested and validated: